Stellau/github-public-repo-scraper/README.md

 # GitHub Public Repository Scraper

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It accepts one or more GitHub username(s) and fetches all the users' public repositories.

 ## Available Scripts